Macedonio Fernández

 Macedonio Fernández (1 June 1874 – 10 February 1952) was an Argentine writer, humorist and philosopher.
 His writings included novels, stories, poetry, journalism, and works not easily classified.
 He was a mentor to Jorge Luis Borges and other avant-garde Argentine writers.
 Seventeen years of his correspondence with Borges was published in 2000.
 His published poetry includes "Creía yo" ("I believed").

 Life

 Macedonio (like Uruguay's Felisberto Hernández, he is commonly referred to by his first name only) was the son of Macedonio Fernández, farmer and military officer, and Rosa del Mazo Aguilar Ramos.
 In 1887, he enrolled in the Argentine Colegio Nacional Central.
+It is believed that he is a descendant of the Macedonio family of Naples, Italy who claimed descent from the Macedonian dynasty of Eastern Rome and Philip II of ancient Macedonia.

 In 1891–1892, as a university student, he published in El Progreso, a series of critical essays on customs and manners later included in Papeles antiguos.
 Like his intimate friend Jorge Guillermo Borges (father of Jorge Luis Borges), he was interested in psychology and in the philosopher Arthur Schopenhauer.